The LHM Mission:

 Bringing Christ to the Nations—and the Nations to the Church

-LHM is a trusted expert in global media that equips and engages a vibrant volunteer base to passionately proclaim the Gospel to more than 51 million people worldwide each week.
-Through its North American headquarters and 34 ministry centers on six continents, LHM reaches into more than 50 countries, often bringing Christ to places where no other Christian evangelistic organizations are present.
-LHM's flagship ministry, The Lutheran Hour®, airs weekly on more than 1,600 radio stations and the American Forces Network.
+Lutheran Hour Ministries is a trusted resource in global media that equips and engages a vibrant volunteer base to passionately proclaim the Gospel with people around the world more than 150 million times each week.
+Through its North American headquarters and ministry centers on six continents, LHM reaches into more than 60 countries, often bringing Christ to places where no other Christian evangelistic organizations are present.
+LHM’s flagship ministry, The Lutheran Hour®, airs weekly on more than 1,800 radio stations and the American Forces Network.

 We encourage those people who are reached through these ministry efforts to respond by contacting staff or volunteers.
-Lutheran Hour Ministries then cultivates relationships with those who respond to ultimately facilitate a relationship between them and a congregation, thus helping grow the kingdom of God.
+LHM then cultivates relationships with those who respond to ultimately facilitate a relationship between them and a Christian community, thus helping grow the kingdom of God.

-- More than 54,000 individuals were referred last year to local congregations internationally for spiritual growth and nurturing;
+- Nearly 120,000 individuals were referred last year to local churches and Christian communities for spiritual growth and nurturing.

-- Around 165,000 individuals are currently enrolled in Bible Correspondence Courses offered by LHM’s International Ministry Centers;
+- More than 50,000 individuals participated for the first time in Bible Correspondence Courses offered by LHM’s International Ministry Centers.

 It is God’s mission to rescue people who have become separated from Him, restore relationships with them and renew them for holy living and service to others.
 His message is simple: rescue, restoration and renewal are found only in Jesus.